dharmik117/flutter_code_snippet/code.md

 - Creating secure APKs and App Bundles
 - Locking screen orientation
 - Enabling edge-to-edge UI in your Flutter app
+- Adding a simple extension for rupee formatting

 ---